ToomasMolder/X-road-scripts/monitor/docs/system_architecture.md

 ### Data flow expectation

-* It is expected to have maximum 1 billion (1 000 000 000) X-Road v6 service calls (queries) in production environment in 1 year period
+* It is expected to have maximum 1 billion (1 000 000 000) X-Road v6 **service calls (queries)** in production environment in 1 year period
-* Each query log might collected from both query partners (Client and Producer), id est maximum 2 billion (2 000 000 000) X-Road v6 service call logs in production environment in 1 year period:
+* Each query log might collected from both query partners (Client and Producer), id est maximum 2 billion (2 000 000 000) X-Road v6 service call **logs** in production environment in 1 year period:
   * 165 000 000 logs per month
   * 40 000 000 logs per week
   * 5 500 000 logs per day
-  * 231 000 logs per hour
+  * 230 000 logs per hour
   * 60 000 logs per 15 minute
 * Each of log records in JSON-format takes approximately 1 KB (one kilobyte).
 * Each query log is uploaded into MongoDB as 'raw_messages' and after correction kept there as 'clean_data'.
 Raw messages are purged periodically.
 Alternatively, log might kept in Collector HDD as disk file and loaded into system from there.